-SIGs that receive support through the Special Projects Funds must submit a report to the SIG Cabinet Chair each quarter outlining the progress towards accomplishing the goals of the project and expenditures to date.
-At the conclusion of the project, a final report must be submitted to the SIG Cabinet Chair.
-A copy of the written report will also be submitted to the Board for information purposes.
+Components that receive support through the ASIS&T Project Grant must submit a report to the Board of Directors each quarter outlining the progress towards accomplishing the goals of the project and expenditures to date.
+At the conclusion of the project, a final report must be submitted to the Board.